nautobot/nautobot-app-device-onboarding/docs/user/app_use_cases.md

 A new device can be onboarded via :

 - A job execution.
-- An API, via a `POST` to `/api/extras/jobs/Perform%20Device%20Onboarding/run` or `/api/extras/jobs/{id}/run`
+- API, via a `POST` to `/api/extras/jobs/Perform%20Device%20Onboarding/run` or `/api/extras/jobs/{id}/run`

 !!! note
-    The Device Onboarding Job's ID (UUID) will be different per deployment.
+    The Device Onboarding Job's ID (UUID) will be different per Nautobot instance.

 During a successful onboarding process, a new device will be created in Nautobot with its management interface and its primary IP assigned.
 The management interface will be discovered on the device based on the IP address provided.